johan-akerman/Homerun/README.md

 ## How to use it
 1. Add a filter of the apartments you are interested in
 2. Observe the data visualizations
-3. Repeat step 1 to compare different types of apartments against eachother.
+3. Add more filters if you would like to compare different types of apartments against each other.

 ## Screenshots